edwardsmith999/TTCF4LAMMPS/README.md

 		set             atom * vz v_vz

 Where the command change_box is needed only if the SLLOD dynamics is employed.
 The otuput of the fix store/state (f_snapshot) is assigned to the declared variables, which then overwrite the existing positions and velocities.
 Note that no info about the thermostat can be saved by the store/state command.
-Should the thermostat be relevant for the simulation, the save and load operations must be replaced by
+Should the thermostat be relevant for the simulation, the operations must be replaced by

 	########### Save state ###########